Royal Dragoon Guards

 The Royal Dragoon Guards (RDG) is a cavalry regiment of the British Army.
 It was formed in 1992 by the amalgamation of two other regiments: The 4th/7th Royal Dragoon Guards and the 5th Royal Inniskilling Dragoon Guards.
-Based in Battlesbury Barracks, Wiltshire, the unit currently serves as the armoured cavalry reconnaissance regiment of 20th Armoured Brigade Combat Team.
+Based in Battlesbury Barracks, Wiltshire, the unit currently serves as the armoured cavalry reconnaissance regiment of 20th Armoured Brigade.
 The regiment is equipped with the Warrior armoured fighting vehicle, and is transitioning to the new Ajax vehicle.

 History

 The regiment was formed in 1992 by the amalgamation of two other regiments: The 4th/7th Royal Dragoon Guards and the 5th Royal Inniskilling Dragoon Guards.
 The Royal Dragoon Guards has served in a variety of roles and theatres since its formation.
 Historically dragoons were flexible soldiers, who fought on and alongside their mounts.

 The RDG on patrol in Southern Iraq during Operation Telic 5.

 Northern Ireland

 In February 1996, three squadrons of the regiment deployed to Northern Ireland as part of Operation Banner, the UK military support to the civil authorities in the province.
 Two squadrons were employed as infantry in Belfast and the third acted as a prison guard force at the Maze Prison.